Unboxed-Software/solana-course/content/program-architecture.md

 | Data Structs | space(T) | #[derive(Clone, AnchorSerialize, AnchorDeserialize)]
 pub struct T { … } |

 Knowing these, start thinking about little optimizations you might take in a program.
 For example, if you have an integer field that will only ever reach 100, don’t use a u64/i64, use a u8.
 Why?
 Because a u64 takes up 8 bytes, with a max value of 2^64 or 1.84 * 10^19.
 Thats a waste of space since you only need to accommodate numbers up to 100.
 A single byte will give you a max value of 255 which, in this case, would be sufficient.
 Similarly, there's no reason to use i8 if you'll never have negative numbers.

-If your unfamiliar with max values for each data type or what’s possible, play around with the accompanying code!
-There are a lot of good comments there to show you the space each struct takes up.

 Be careful with small number types, though.
 You can quickly run into unexpected behavior due to overflow.
 For example, a u8 type that is iteratively incremented will reach 255 and then go back to 0 instead of 256.
 For more real-world context, look up the **[Y2K bug](https://www.nationalgeographic.org/encyclopedia/Y2K-bug/#:~:text=As%20the%20year%202000%20approached%2C%20computer%20programmers%20realized%20that%20computers,would%20be%20damaged%20or%20flawed.).**

 If you want to read more about Anchor sizes, take a look at [Sec3's blog post about it](https://www.sec3.dev/blog/all-about-anchor-account-size) .

-### Concept: Box
+### Box

-**program -** `programs/architecture/src/concepts/_box.rs`

-**test -** `cd tests/box.ts`

 Now that you know a little bit about data sizes, let’s skip forward and look at a problem you’ll run into if you want to deal with larger data accounts.
 Say you have the following data account: